-“Yeah, uh, not intentionally.”
-I said, waiving my arms around spasmodically.
+“Yeah, uh, not intentionally,” I said, waving my arms around spasmodically.
 Somehow that demonstrated how not in control of my situation I was.
-I mean, if I couldn’t control my basic motor functions, how could I be expected to control my location in space?
+I mean, if I couldn’t control my basic motor functions, how could I be expected to control my location in spacetime?
 Right?
 Right.

-“Wait,” I countered after a moment, “are you trying to say that I’m nobody?”
+“Wait,” I countered, “are you trying to say that I’m nobody?”

 “No!
 I’m trying to say that I’m nobody,” she said patronizingly, “Who are you?”

-“No, I asked first.
+“No, no. I asked first.
 Tell me who you are.”

 Crossing her arms, she exhaled a loud *humph* before deflecting:

-“Nope.
-I refuse.”
-We were in grade school.
-Two adults, standing on the moon, bantering like children at recess.
-After a brief pause, however, she backed down slightly, “It’s embarrassing.”
+“Uh-uh.
+I refuse,” we were in grade school.
+Two adults, standing on the Moon, bantering like children at recess.
+However, succeeding a brief pause, she did back down slightly, “It’s embarrassing.”

 “What’s so embarrassing about who you are?”